Demosthene-OR/fev24_MLOPS_Rakuten-Multimodal-Product-Data-Classification/README.md

 If you want to visualize and track various aspects of the machine learning models (Text & Image) during training, launch **tensorboard**:
 > `tensorboard --logdir=logs/`
-    Then go on you browser and run "http://localhost:6006"
+    Then go on you browser and enter "http://localhost:6006"

 If you want to run the API in a secured way (with Docker), stop uvicorn first